filterpaper/filterpaper.github.io/qmk/workflow.md

 ![workflow2](workflow2.png)

 In the `Quick setup` page that follows, select `uploading an existing file`.
 Find the json file from the previous step (`cradio.json` in the example), and drag that file into the browser page to upload it.
-In the `Commit Changes`, write a meaningful commit message and select `Commit changes` at the bottom of the page.
+In the `Commit Changes`, write a meaningful commit message and select `Commit changes` at the bottom of the page:

 ![workflow3](workflow3.png)